komali2/blog/content/posts/psychic-assault.md

 ---
-title: "We are Under Psychic Assault"
+title: "We are Under Psychic Attack"
-date: 2026-08-11T15:18:51+08:00
+date: 2026-08-26T15:18:51+08:00
 draft: false
 categories: ["life"]
 tags: ["philosophy", "adhd", "ai"]
 description:
-  "The bombardment of advertisements, notifications, algorithmically generated feeds, and rage-bait constitute a form of psychic assault that we aren't equipped to handle."
+  "The bombardment of advertisements, notifications, algorithmically generated feeds, and rage-bait constitute a form of psychic attack that we may not be equipped to defend against."
 ---

 Instagram buzzes your phone and re-displays a message you received several days